YOLO (The Lonely Island song)

-"YOLO" is a song written and taped by American novelty rap/hip-hop trio The Lonely Island featuring Maroon 5 lead vocalist Adam Levine and American rapper Kendrick Lamar for The Lonely Island's third studio album The Wack Album.
+"YOLO" is a song by American comedy troupe The Lonely Island featuring American singer Adam Levine of Maroon 5 and American rapper Kendrick Lamar, from the former's third studio album The Wack Album.
 The song was released as the lead single from the album on January 25, 2013, worldwide outside North America.
 The single premiered in North America on Saturday Night Live on January 26, and released as a single the following day.

 Background and composition

 The title and lyrics of the song reference the popular motto and internet meme "YOLO" ("You Only Live Once"), a phrase popularized by Drake and Rick Ross on such songs as "The Motto", which were intended to promote a mixtape originally titled YOLO.
 The phrase has since become a cultural phenomenon and has been reworked to be an excuse for irresponsible and outlandish behaviour, but most of the time it is used sarcastically in this manner.